cs1302uga/cs1302-ce12/README.md

    Be sure to include generalization (`extends`), realization (`implements`), and dependency arrows.
 Do not list inherited members unless they are explicitly overriden.

-1. Compile all of the starter code and run the `cs1302.ce12.Driver` class.
+1. Compile all of the starter code using `bin` as the default package for compiled code.
+   Run the `cs1302.ce12.Driver` class.
 What is the output?

 1. It looks like there might be some redundancy among the different container classes.
    In your notes, draw a new UML diagram that reduces the overall redundancy by adding